gitlzzz/ATLAS/docs/source/input_database_generation.md

 Filter for structures with atoms that have no neighbors.

-- `cov_rad_multiplier`: (optional, float) Multiplier applied to the covalent radii to be used as cutoff radius for the neighbor check.
+- :alt:`cov_rad_multiplier`: (optional, float) Multiplier applied to the covalent radii to be used as cutoff radius for the neighbor check.
   - Default is `1.2`.

 #### Layer_Distance - `[struct_filters.layer_distance]`